TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/ContentMenu.rst

 Content menu
 ============

-You can display the titles of the current page as content menu.
+You can display the titles of the current page as a content menu.

 The simplest content menu can be created like this::

    .. contents::
       :local:

-Showing only local content menu of all headlines, excluding the page header:
+Showing only a local content menu of all headlines, excluding the page header:

 .. contents::
    :local: